Disputes about the financial advisers register

 - check that their financial adviser is appropriately authorised to provide advice

 - find out more information about their adviser before receiving financial advice.

-It also gives financial services employers a greater ability to assess the qualifications of new or prospective employees, as well as improving our ability to identify and monitor all registered financial advisers in Australia.
+It also gives financial services employers a greater ability to assess the qualifications of new or prospective employees, as well as improving ASIC's ability to identify and monitor all registered financial advisers in Australia.

 The information AFS licensees are asked to provide to the register may be mandatory, conditional or optional.
 For example, certain personal information about financial advisers – such as their name, date of birth and country of birth – is mandatory information.
 AFS licensees must also give details of financial advisers’ authorisations to provide advice about at least one financial product.
-In addition, some information may be required but will not display publically.
+In addition, some information may be required but will not display publicly.
 A list of the mandatory, conditional and optional information is available.